Reverse osmosis (RO) is one of the most popular processes for producing fresh drinking water.

 In contrast, reverse osmosis systems allow you to conveniently produce gallons of drinking water whenever you need it, without the hassle of bottle delivery or bottle recycling.

 Reverse osmosis is used to remove contaminants and unwanted molecules from water by forcing it through a membrane.
 The membrane allows water to pass through, but not anything that is larger than a water molecule.
 While reverse osmosis systems are a critical component for many industrial and commercial applications, they are also a very popular way to produce drinking water in your house.

 The benefits of reverse osmosis systems are that they are efficient and cost-effective.
 These systems are low-maintenance, and only require changing the semipermeable membrane periodically.
 The use of a reverse osmosis system allows families to eliminate waste in the form of used water bottles, and reduce costs if they are using a water delivery service.

 The core benefit that reverse osmosis systems provide is turning tap water into incredibly clean drinking water.
 Reverse osmosis is one of the most effective filtration methods in the world, and cutting-edge residential systems can reduce dissolved solids in water by 95% or more.
 If you want consistently clean drinking water at your sink, there is simply no better choice than a reverse osmosis water filtration system.

 Rayne Water is proud to provide services to California, Nevada, and Arizona!
-We have you covered whether you need reverse osmosis in San Diego or a water softener in Phoenix.
+We have you covered whether you need reverse osmosis in San Diego or a water softener system in Orange County.
 Check out all of our locations to find the nearest to you!
-To learn more about reverse osmosis systems for your home, please contact Rayne today.
+To learn more about residential and commercial reverse osmosis systems, please contact Rayne today.